WebOfTrustInfo/rwot11-the-hague/final-documents/README.md

 _This is a listing for the RWOT11 papers to date.
 [Several more](../draft-documents/README.md) are in process._

+_Please also see our [Publication Day video](https://www.youtube.com/watch?v=qEsRHF6TH6Y) for our celebration of the first seven papers and slideshow presentations of their contents._

 ## [*Composing Credentials via LinkedClaims and Cryptographic Binding*](composable-credentials.pdf) [(Text)](composable-credentials.md)

 #### by Phillip D. Long, Dmitri Zagidulin, and Golda Velez